-Hubbard values and includes all stakeholders in all facets of the educational process.
-To encourage parent participation, Hubbard maintains a system of two-way communication and employs a variety of ways to increase stakeholder communication.
-Parent and community participation is essential to student achievement.
-Hubbard School provides a number of parent and community involvement opportunities.
+Goss values and includes all stakeholders in every facet of the educational process.
+To encourage parent participation, Goss maintains a system of open communication and employs a variety of ways to increase stakeholder communication.
+Not only is the School Accountability Report Card available on the district's website, but pertinent school information, including results of the school evaluation process, school data, and school programs are also available to parents in the Principal's Newsletter, which is written in multiple languages.
+Because parent and community participation is essential to student achievement, Goss School provides a number of parent and community involvement opportunities.